Sag in Transmission Line and its Calculations

 Advantage of Sag

-Sag in the conductor ensures the durability of the conductor during extreme weather conditions.
-It reduces the tension within the conductor which may cause the conductor to snap off its support point.
-It also helps in reducing stress on the supporting mount of the towers.
+Sag in the conductor ensures its durability during extreme weather conditions.
+It reduces the tension within the conductor, which may cause it to snap off its support point.
+It also helps reduce stress on the towers’ supporting mounts.

 Disadvantage of Sag

-While sag is important, too much sag may cause the effective distance between the conductor and the earth to reduce and thus defeat the entire purpose of laying down conductors overhead.
-In addition to that, sag causes the weight of the conductor to increase and the overhang conductor (the amount of conductor only required for the purpose of creating sag) causes the initial cost to rise.
+While sag is important, too much sag may reduce the effective distance between the conductor and the earth, thus defeating the entire purpose of laying down conductors overhead.
+In addition, sag increases the conductor’s weight, and the overhang conductor (the amount of conductor only required to create sag) raises the initial cost.

 1 thought on “Sag in Transmission Line and its Calculations”